lingqiz/orientation-encoding/README.md

 ## Data Analysis
 The scripts below outline our data analysis methods.
-Use [Link to OSF] to access and download our pre-processed fMRI data.
+Access and download our pre-processed fMRI data on [OSF](https://osf.io/9uqbd/).

 ### Behavioral data analysis
 - See `script/combineSub.m` for analysis of behavioral data.